PLP-MERN-Stack-Development/week-8-capstone_-delloydb/README.md

 **Lloyd Brown**
 Built as part of a MERN stack final year project
-For academic and professional demonstration guided by Power lean PROJECT ACADEMY
+For academic and professional demonstration under Power Learn Project academy

 ---